-Internal walls

-Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
+The ceilings are mostly lined with timber lath and plaster.
+There is a mix of plain and ornate plaster cornicing within some of the principal rooms.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-The main walls are drylined and part plastered on the hard internally, and some of the walls are timber lined.
+The main walls are dry lined and part plastered on the hard internally, and some of the walls are timber lined.
 The walls within the bar and store are not lined out to a domestic standard, although these rooms are not currently used as habitable accommodation.
 The partitions are a mix of solid construction and timber studs.

-Floors including sub floors

-Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.

-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

-The floors are a mix of suspended timber and solid construction.

-There are externally accessed cellars beneath some of the front sections of the building, but the underside of the floors is lined with timber boarding and could not be properly inspected.
+Floors including sub floors The floors are a mix of suspended timber and solid construction.
+There are externally accessed cellars beneath the front section of the building, but the underside of the floors are lined with timber boarding.
 The inspection of the floors in a few areas was restricted by fitted coverings.

-Internal joinery and kitchen fittings

-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are mix of timber panelled, tongue and groove timber boarded, flush timber and lightweight moulded panel effect types.
 A timber staircase provides access to the first floor landing from the hall.
+Basic wooden steps within the bar link the split floor levels.
 There are fitted units in the kitchen which are on semi modern lines.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.

 There is an open fire in the sitting room, and there is also a fireplace within the store.
 All other fireplaces have been removed and the openings blanked off.

 Internal decorations Visually inspected.
-Cellars Visually inspected where there was a safe and purpose- built access.
-There are externally accessed cellars beneath some of the front sections of the building, that are entered through timber doors.
-Florida Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars There are externally accessed cellars beneath the front sections of the building, that are entered through timber doors.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter is located within one of the outbuildings.
+It is understood that he electric meter is in one of the steading outbuildings.
 The main consumer unit is in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Bottled propane gas is connected to the property.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is understood to be supplied privately to the property, via a metered mains supply that is connected to an adjoining farm.
 Details of this arrangement must be confirmed.
 The kitchen units are fitted with a stainless steel sink, and there is a double stoneware sink in the utility room.
+The sanitaryware in the bathrooms are on modern/semi modern lines.